cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-blackb0x.md

     - WhitetailAni
 ---

-Blackb0x is capable of untether jailbreaking the Apple TV 2 on Apple TV Software 5.3 and the Apple TV 3 on Apple TV Software 7.2.1 to 7.9.
-It is also capable of tether jailbreaking the Apple TV 2 on Apple TV Software 6.2.1 and the Apple TV 3 on Apple TV Software 6.0 to 6.2.
+Blackb0x is capable of untether jailbreaking the Apple TV (2nd generation) on Apple TV Software 5.3 and the Apple TV (3rd generation) on Apple TV Software 7.2.1 to 7.9.
+It is also capable of <router-link to="/types-of-jailbreak/#tethered-jailbreaks">tether jailbreaking</router-link> the Apple TV (2nd generation) on Apple TV Software 6.2.1 and the Apple TV (3rd generation) on Apple TV Software 6.0 to 6.2.

 Blackb0x is an <router-link to="/types-of-jailbreak/#untethered-jailbreaks">untethered</router-link> jailbreak meaning that it survives a reboot and can cause a permanent bootloop if something goes wrong.
 If you encounter a bootloop, restore your device via iTunes, Finder (macOS Catalina and newer) or FutureRestore

 ## Requirements